Student Behavior Policy

 Respecting Class Time

 Broadcasting sound: Students are responsible for managing the sound in their environment so it does not interrupt the class meeting or hurt the ears of those attending.
-When called upon to share their thoughts, students will need to unmute their microphone, share their ideas, comments, and questions, and then mute their microphone to help keep the noise level of the meeting to a minimum, making it possible for the next speaker to be heard well.
+When called upon to share their thoughts, students will need to unmute their microphones, share their ideas, comments, and questions, and then mute their microphones to help keep the noise level of the meeting to a minimum, making it possible for the next speaker to be heard well.

 Staying on topic: There are bound to be some off-topic discussions during the course of the class conversations.
 It is the obligation of the students and the advisor to make sure that if the conversation is derailed, it is quickly redirected to the topics that pertain to the course.
 Staying on topic also means that it is important to share with the class only the parts of a personal story that directly apply to the point or topic being discussed.
 Just as a written paragraph is supposed to stay connected to the topic sentence and all the extraneous, disconnected details edited out, we want to practice verbally sharing ideas, stories, and questions concisely and precisely.